AndreiManoliu/fpons-pts/ai-vector-search-apex-adb/download/download.md

 This query will show you the files present in the specified directory, ensuring that your file has been successfully downloaded.

-## Task 9: Load the ONNX Files into the Database
+## Task 6: Load the ONNX Files into the Database

-Once the ONNX files are downloaded and verified, you can load them into the database using DBMS\_VECTOR.LOAD\_ONNX\_MODEL.
-This step involves loading the models from the downloaded files and configuring them for use in Oracle ADB.
+Once the ONNX file is downloaded and verified, you can load it into the database using DBMS\_VECTOR.LOAD\_ONNX\_MODEL.
+This step involves loading the model from the downloaded files and configuring them for use in Oracle ADB.

 ```sql